Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Results

 \subsubsection{Evolution of the flare ribbons and Coronal Magnetic Reconnection}

-Finally, it is intriguing to examine the extent to which the flare ribbons in the model may resemble the observation of this flare and what is the magnetic configuration that directly causes the evolution of the ribbon.
-The AIA 1600\AA~channel images covering the change in the flare ribbons from the impulsive to the gradual phases are presented in the top row of \figref{fig:ribbon_mag}, which is compared with the total emission measure at all temperatures in the lower atmosphere, as shown in \figref{fig:ribbon_mag} (e) -- (h).
+Finally, it is intriguing to examine the extent to which the flare ribbons in the model may resemble the observation of this flare and the magnetic configuration that directly causes the evolution of the ribbon.
+The AIA 1600\AA~channel images covering the change in the flare ribbons from the impulsive to the gradual phases are presented in the top row of \figref{fig:ribbon_mag}.
+We note that the structures along the y-axis in Panels (a) and (b) are caused by saturation.
+The observation is compared with the total emission measure at all temperatures in the lower atmosphere, as shown in \figref{fig:ribbon_mag} (e)--(h).
 The bottom row presents a top-down view of the magnetic field in a similar field of view.

 In the impulsive phase shown in the first column in \figref{fig:ribbon_mag}, both the observation and simulation show bright ribbons along the central PIL and a brightening on the right side of the N2 spot.
 During the peak, while the brightest emission remains in the active region core, the ribbons extend to the center of the P1 spot, with bright patches above strong flux concentrations.
 The gradual phase in the third column demonstrates that the ribbons in both the observation and model start to fade and exhibit separating motion in the N--S direction.
-Finally, as time progresses, the two main ribbons become clearly more separated with significantly reduced brightness.
+Finally, as time progresses, the two main ribbons clearly become more separated with significantly reduced brightness.

 The magnetic field configuration reveals a crucial process in the early stage of the flare between the P3 flux concentration and the pre-existing flux rope along the PIL.
 As illustrated in Panel (i), part of the flux rope rooted at N1 is involved in a reconnection with the intruding P3 and is redirected to N2, resulting in the brightening observed on the right side of the N2 spot.